Lane formation in an active particle model with chirality for pedestrian traffic: Model

-where $ \textbf{k}$ is the unit normal to the plane of motion (ground).
-The first step-function in the right-hand side of Eq. \eqref{chir} shows that the chirality force emerges, if the distance between the particle centers $d$ is smaller than $D$.
-The force is equal to $\chi$ and does not depend on the distance; in our simulations we use $D=4$.
-The second step function guarantees that the particles move in opposite directions and the third one -- that the particle approach each other.
-The force $F^{\rm chir}_{j}$ has the same form as \eqref{chir}, but with the vector $\textbf{N}_j = \left[\textbf{v}_{j} \times \textbf{k} \right] /\left| \textbf{v}_{j} \right|$.
+where $ \textbf{e}_z$ is the unit normal to the plane of motion (ground), pointing upward.
+The first step-function on the right-hand side of Eq.~(\eqref{chir}) shows that a chirality force emerges if the distance between the particle centers $d$ is smaller than $D$.
+The force is equal to $\chi$ and does not depend on the distance.
+In our simulations, we used $D=4\,[m]$.
+The second step function guarantees that the particles move in opposite directions and the third step function guarantees that the particles approach each other.
+The chirality force in Eq.~(\eqref{chir}), has the simplest form with the characteristic force quantified by $\chi$ and characteristic length quantified by $D$.
+Such a simple dependence may be also motivated by its nature -- it is based on the visual contact, in contrast to the exponential repulsive force, associated with the "physical" body contact.
+The full chirality force is calculated as the sum of the interactions with all possible particles: $\textbf{F}^{\rm chir}_{i}=\sum\textbf{F}^{\rm chir}_{ik}$.

-In the present study we analyze an impact of the chirality force on the pattern formation for two opposite pedestrians flows in a long corridor.
-We demonstrate that with the increasing pedestrian density and enhancing chirality force, the system undergoes two phase transitions -- from a disordered motion to the motion with several lanes and then from the latter regime to the regime of two-lane motion.

-The rest of the article is organized as follows.
-In the next Sec.
-II we further specify the model and present the simulation results.
-In Sec.
-III we provide a qualitative analysis of the phenomena and compare the theoretical predictions with the numerical data.
-Finally, in the last Sec.
-IV, we summarize our findings.